Nutomic/ensichat/README.md

 Ensichat
 ========

-Instant messenger for Android that is fully decentralized.
-Messages are encrypted and sent directly between devices via Bluetooth or Internet, without any central server.
+Instant messenger for Android that is fully decentralized, and uses strong end-to-end encryption.
+Messages are sent directly between devices via Bluetooth or Internet, without any central server.
 Relay nodes are used to ensure message delivery, even if the target node is offline.

 For details on how Ensichat works, you can check out my [bachelor thesis](docs/bachelor-thesis.pdf), and read the [protocol definition](PROTOCOL.md).